 - Method: Oven

 - Cuisine: American

 Nothing compares to this sticky and sweet Cinnamon Roll Monkey Bread with Cream Cheese Filling!
 An easy and satisfying recipe for pull-apart breakfast cake that the whole family will love.

 - 3 cans Cinnamon Rolls (12.4 oz, containing 8 rolls in each)

-- 1, 8 oz block cold cream cheese
+- 1, 8 oz block cold cream cheese, cut into cubes

 - 1 cup brown sugar

 - 1/2 cup butter